How to apply

 Please provide your proof of your completed qualifications to email@example.com, clearly stating your full name, course you have applied for and your UCAS PID or Glyndwr Student ID.

 Place the document on a flat surface, hold your camera above the document and line it up in the viewfinder and take a photo.
 Check the photo is clear and not blurry and that the whole document is visible.
 Check that there are no (or minimal) shadows or reflections – you may need to turn a light on or off to get the best image!
 Repeat for each of your qualifications and then send in one email to firstname.lastname@example.org.

 When applying through UCAS you will be asked to enter the code of the University you wish to study at.
 The code for Wrexham Glyndŵr is G53.

 UCAS codes for your chosen degree can be found on the individual course pages under 'Entry requirements and applying.'

 Dates and deadlines

-For the majority of courses at Wrexham Glyndŵr University, you should submit your application by the equal consideration deadline of 15th January 2018.
-Following this date the University can close any courses that are already full.
+For the majority of courses at Wrexham Glyndŵr University, you should submit your application by the equal consideration deadline (usually 15th January).
+Following this date, the University can close any courses that are already full.